At the AGM held in London on 13th October 2018, CEO Jane Powell outlined her five-year plan.

 Five year plan

-Jane Powell emphasised that the BSA can only exist with a larger core team, providing extra services, with a larger income and supporter base, see table above.
+At the AGM Jane Powell emphasised that the BSA can only exist with a larger core team, providing extra services, with a larger income and supporter base.
 We have a target of 3,700 members by the end of 2019.
-The proposed rebrand, and subsequent campaign, will help us do that.
+The proposed re-brand, and subsequent campaign, will help us do that.
 Otherwise we face cutting staff and activities down to the bone again.
 We can test out the new brand and campaign – keeping the BSA name, but 'Trading as Stamma' – and see how that runs.
 Or we can spend a year consulting over a new name and trying to secure another agency to see if they'll work with us.

 1. Support more people who stammer

 - Recruit a professional to oversee BSA advice & information (Service Director).